Liang Luo

 A Cultural History of the Avant-Garde in East Asia (Co-edited multiple-volume project, Brill)

-Comparative Literature and World Literature (Special issue on Global Asias)
+Literature and Modern China (Special issue on Global Asias)

 Humanities (Co-edited special issue on “We the People”: Telling the Story of the US 250th in Fairy Tales, Folklore, and Myth)